IT21219320/Cavalee-RMS/README.md

-# Food-Ordering-System
+# Restaurant-Order-Management-System
-Food Ordering System is a web application that manages the restaurant menu order between POS and Chef.
+Restaurant Order Management System is a web application that manages the restaurant menu order between POS and Kitchen.

 ## Login Details
 For admin: